kdujs/kdupress/packages/docs/docs/guide/getting-started.md

 - [Node.js 10+](https://nodejs.org/en/)
 - [Yarn Classic](https://classic.yarnpkg.com/en/) (Optional)\*

-\* _If your project is using webpack 3.x, you may notice some installation issues with npm.
+\* _If your project is using webpack 3.x, you may notice some installation issues with `npm`.
 In this case, we recommend using Yarn._

 ## Quick Start

-The fastest way to get your KduPress project setup is to use our [create-kdupress-site generator](https://github.com/kdupressjs/create-kdupress-site/) which will help scaffold the basic KduPress site structure for you.
+The fastest way to get your KduPress project set up is to use our [create-kdupress-site generator](https://github.com/kdupressjs/create-kdupress-site/), which will help scaffold the basic KduPress site structure for you.

 To use it, open up your terminal in the desired directory and run the following command: